stephfrian/cse15l-lab-reports/LabReport5.md

 ![Screenshot 2023-03-11 152011](https://user-images.githubusercontent.com/110694499/224515878-528276a5-11ca-4e86-a228-03e9663cc8d3.jpg)

 **The cursor is moved to the end of the file, as seen by the word "END" at the bottom of the terminal.
-This command helps save time to jump to the bottom of the file to type in a new command, rather then manually scrolling through the file with a mouse.**
+This command helps you save time by jumping to the bottom of the file to let you type in a new command, rather then requiring you to manually scroll through the file.**

 > Example 2: